Male Pelvic Floor: Advanced Massage and Bodywork for Tension, Dysfunction, and Pain

 Internal Pelvic Floor Bodywork

 The internal approach accesses and engages the muscles, connective tissues, and organs discussed below via the anal canal and rectal wall.
-Gloves or cots are worn, lubrication is used to facilitate entry, and a finger is then gently inserted to varying depths and in different directions depending upon the target tissues.
-Placement, pressure, movement, pace, technique, and verbal cues are important factors and should be employed in a way that enables each client to accommodate the work as comfortably as possible.
+Gloves or cots are worn, lubrication is used to facilitate entry, and a finger is then gently inserted to varying depths and oriented in different directions depending upon the target tissues.
+Placement, pressure, movement, pace, technique, and verbal cues are important factors and are employed in a way that enables each client to accommodate the work as comfortably as possible.
 Maintaining open communication is essential.

 man pointing to his left

-A Note about Sexual Energy, Erections, and Ejaculation
+A Note about Sexual Energy and Erections

 Consider the following two points: